Sensitivity of octant of $\theta_{23}$, CP violation and mass hierarchy in NO$\nu$A with multinucleon and detector effects: Results and Discussion

 Since the true value of $\delta_{CP}$ is unknown, the analysis involves scanning all possible true values of $\delta_{CP}$ over the range $-\pi<\delta_{CP}<+\pi$ and comparing them with CP-conserving values, such as 0 or $\pm\pi$.
 To detect CP violation, the value of the CP phase must differ from 0 or $\pm\pi$.
 To investigate CPV sensitivity, we compute and study two quantities,

 and then we consider

-In Figs. \ref{chapter67} and \ref{chapter68}, we have presented the CPV discovery potential of the NO$\nu$A experiment.
+In Figs. \ref{chapter5} and \ref{chapter6}, we have presented the CPV discovery potential of the NO$\nu$A experiment.
 CP violation discovery potential is defined as the capability to distinguish a value of $\delta_{CP}$ from the CP conserving values of $0^{\circ}$ and $180^{\circ}$.
-The comparison of CPV sensitivity for different true values of $\theta_{23}$ with (black, magenta line) and without (blue line) detector effects are shown in the left, middle, and right panels for both NH (Fig. \ref{chapter67}) and IH (Fig. \ref{chapter68}).
+The comparison of CPV sensitivity for different true values of $\theta_{23}$ with (black, magenta line) and without (blue line) detector effects are shown in the left, middle, and right panels for both NH (Fig. \ref{chapter5}) and IH (Fig. \ref{chapter6}).
 The variation of $\chi^{2}$ vs $\delta_{CP}$ (true) is presented in the left, middle, and right panel for $\theta_{23}=42^{\circ}$, $45^{\circ}$ and $48^{\circ}$.
 From these two figures, it is observed that

-\begin{itemize} \item For both NH and IH, $\theta_{23}=42^{\circ}$ shows slightly improved sensitivity than $\theta_{23}=45^{\circ}$ and $48^{\circ}$. \item There is a significant difference among no detector, NO$\nu$A efficiency, and 80\% efficiency for both NH and IH. \item The (UHP-IH) peak shows slightly more sensitivity than the (LHP-IH) peak, though this distinction is not seen there in NH. \end{itemize}
+\begin{itemize} \item For both NH and IH, $\theta_{23}=42^{\circ}$ shows slightly improved sensitivity than $\theta_{23}=45^{\circ}$ and $48^{\circ}$. \item There is a significant difference among no detector, NO$\nu$A efficiency, and 80\% efficiency for both NH and IH. \item The (UHP-IH) peak shows slightly more sensitivity than the (LHP-IH) peak, while in NH, the (LHP-NH) peak shows slightly more sensitivity than the (UHP-NH) peak. \item Once more, with ESF+TE, a substantial enhancement in sensitivity is evident across all scenarios for both NH and IH.
+The distinction between ESF with TE and ESF without TE becomes especially noticeable near the peak point. \end{itemize}